pwnxpl0it/idkmng/README.md

 <details>
     <summary>Browser (Chrome) Extension [Click to expand]</summary>
-This one is just for creating a really BASIC chrome extension with no icon or anything else, I use it because I like it to be minimal, still can add more placeholders but since this is for private use I don't really care, about version etc...
+This one is just for creating a really BASIC chrome extension.

 ```toml
 [info] # Generated using `idkmng new` btw